idobry/monolith_dockerize_kubernetes/Best_Browser/README.md

 ```
 go run /path/to/files/main.go
 ```
-* In your browser navigate to "localost"
+* In your browser navigate to "localhost"